John's March at Sonoma Raceway Raises More than $12,000

-More than 350 walkers, runners and four-legged friends took to the Sonoma Raceway road course on Saturday for the 8th annual John's March Against Stomach Cancer, the West Coast's only fundraising walk for No Stomach for Cancer.
+More than 250 walkers, runners, bikers and four-legged friends took to the Sonoma Raceway road course on Saturday, Jan.
+11, for the 9th annual John's March Against Stomach Cancer, the West Coast's only fundraising walk for No Stomach for Cancer.

-The unique fundraiser generated $23,670 for No Stomach for Cancer (www.nostomachforcancer.org), bringing the event's eight-year total to more than $133,000 raised for gastric cancer research and awareness.
+The unique fundraiser generated $12,430 for No Stomach for Cancer (www.nostomachforcancer.org), bringing the event's nine-year total to more than $145,000 raised for gastric cancer research and awareness.

-Participants ranging from competitive runners to families, including children on bikes and in strollers, enjoyed a spin around the 2.52-mile, 12-turn road course on foot during the event, which is held in honor of John Cardinale, the long-time Sonoma Raceway spokesman who passed away in 2013 after a two-year battle with stomach cancer.
+Participants ranging from competitive runners to families, including children on bikes and in strollers, enjoyed a spin around the 2.52-mile, 12-turn road course during the event, which was inspired by John Cardinale, the long-time Sonoma Raceway spokesman who passed away in 2013 after a two-year battle with stomach cancer.

 Many of the participants in John's March have been directly affected by the disease, the third most common cause of cancer deaths globally.
-Participants came out to honor not only Cardinale, but spouses, parents and friends who have succumbed to stomach cancer.
+Participants came out to honor not only Cardinale, but spouses, parents and friends who have been affected by stomach cancer.